The Learning Design Compass

 Play (Applied Theory)

-Think about: Labs, workshops, problem sets, projects, simulations, case studies, creative work, experiments.
-Where do they actually DO something with what they've learned?
+Where do students practice and apply what they're learning?
+Labs, workshops, problem sets, projects, simulations, case studies, creative work, experiments, where do they actually do something with what they've learned?

 Reflection